erector/erector/README.md

 ## DESCRIPTION

-Erector is a Builder-like view framework, inspired by Markaby but overcoming some of its flaws.
-In Erector all views are objects, not template files, which allows the full power of object-oriented programming (inheritance, modular decomposition, encapsulation) in views.
+Erector is a view framework.
+That is, it helps you generate HTML mixing in dynamic content (like erb, slim or haml).
+Unlike erb, slim, or haml, views are objects, not template files, which allows the full power of object-oriented programming (inheritance, modular decomposition, encapsulation) in views.
 See the rdoc for the Erector::Widget class to learn how to make your own widgets, and visit the